RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Readme.md

 - Create Content that solve problems.
 - Creative ideas to promote cybersecurity in india.
 - Lead cybersecurity in your own state.
+- Help community with Resethacker operations.
+- Publish whitepaper/research or your work with resetHacker.